Paediatric Occupational Therapist

 1 clinic is listed in Mosman Park, WA on OTWaitlist.

-Which Mosman Park clinics are taking new patients?
+Which Mosman Park clinics are taking new clients?

-No Mosman Park clinics are currently listed as taking new patients.
+No Mosman Park clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Of the 1 listed Mosman Park clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed Mosman Park clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 How fresh is this Mosman Park availability data?